bhojpur/gfp/README.md

-# gfp
+# Bhojpur GFP - Green Finance Platform

-The Bhojpur GFP is a decentralized application for Green Finance Initiatives based on the Bhojpur.NET Platform for application delivery.
+The `Bhojpur GFP` is a decentralized, trusted platform designed to enable green financing initiatives.
+It is based on the [Bhojpur.NET Platform](https://github.com/bhojpur/platform) for delivery of secure `applications` or `services` using Blockchain technology.